 HFM Regional Transportation

-Transportation eligibility requirements are set by the New York State Education Department and are as follows:
+Transportation eligibility requirements are as follows:

 - Kindergarten – Child must live ½ mile or more from home school.